I wish I could show you,

 Victor Frankl

-Life’s transitions and crises can challenge us, they may strip away our former identities and attachments, and leave us feeling ungrounded.
-I believe that every life crisis and transition presents as an opportunity and invitation about how to move forward in a way that is more aligned with who we are, and where we want to me.
+Life’s transitions and crises can challenge us, stripping away our former identities and attachments, leaving us feeling ungrounded.
+I believe that every life crisis and transition presents as an opportunity and invitation about how to move forward in a way that is more aligned with who we are, and where we want to be.
 How do we move forward in a way that honours what we have experienced?

 Trauma